Amin-Mhd/Multiple-Criteria-Decision-Analysis-Software/README.md

 ### Contact

-If you have any problem executing the code, contact Amin Mahmoudi, pmp.mahmoudi@gmail.com
+If you have any problem executing the code, contact Amin Mahmoudi: pmp.mahmoudi@gmail.com